Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Experimental Setup

 \subsection{Base Benchmarks}

 In our experiments, we first need to obtain the runtime behavior of code such as program state, thus base benchmarks should be executable and equipped with test cases.
 Moreover, we would like to experiment with diverse types of data (e.g., different programming scenarios).
-We utilize existing code benchmarks as the basis for code reasoning evaluation.
-Specifically, we select the following two popular benchmarks:
+Therefore, we utilize existing code generation benchmarks as the basis for code reasoning evaluation.
+Typically, code generation benchmarks can be categorized into two types: competition-level ones (i.e., with standalone functions)~\cite{chen2021evaluating, mbpp} and context-aware ones (i.e., with more code context like class and file dependencies) \cite{classeval, deveval}.
+Considering the diversity of base benchmarks, we choose HumanEval as a representative of competition-level benchmarks and ClassEval as a representative of context-aware benchmarks.

-\begin{itemize} [leftmargin=*] \item \textbf{HumanEval}~\cite{codex} is a popular competition-level benchmark for code generation.
+\begin{itemize} \item \textbf{HumanEval}~\cite{codex} is a popular competition-level benchmark for code generation.
 It consists of 164 hand-written Python programming problems and needs models to solve the problem given the function signature and docstring. \item \textbf{ClassEval}~\cite{classeval} is a class-level hand-written code generation benchmark.
 ClassEval provides different programming scenarios (e.g., incremental generation) and topics (e.g., management systems and database operations). \end{itemize}

 These benchmarks are widely used in previous research~\cite{liu2024codemind,zhang-etal-2023-self,hou2023large}.
 We show the statistics of the adapted benchmarks in Table~\ref{table:base}.
+In addition to our selection, we highlight that our framework is applicable for other similar code generation benchmarks.